-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Wo ould the Project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance or of applicable standards of other agencies? \boxtimes ь) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Would the Project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance or of applicable standards of other agencies?

-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan area or, where such a plan has not been adopted, within two miles of a public airport or a public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan area or, where such a plan has not been adopted, within two miles of a public airport or a public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?

-- a) Less Than Significant Impact.
+a) Less Than Significant Impact.
 The potential impact due to noise from heavy equipment during landfill operations was evaluated in the original MNDs for the landfill facilities.
-The only impact identified was to workers operating the heavy equipment, and the impacts were determined to be less than significant contingency on a Worker Protection Program that includes the following measures: - Operators of heavy equipment and other employees shall be provided and trained in the proper use of appropriate noise attenuation safety devices, and - Inyo County shall implement this measure over the active life of the landfills.
+The only impact identified was to workers operating the heavy equipment, and the impacts were determined to be less than significant contingency on a Worker Protection Program that includes the following measures:

+- Operators of heavy equipment and other employees shall be provided and trained in the proper use of appropriate noise attenuation safety devices, and - Inyo County shall implement this measure over the active life of the landfills.